jckarter/clay/doc/language-reference.md

 * External functions cannot be generic.
 Their argument and return types must be fully specified.
 Return types cannot be inferred, and named return bindings cannot be used.
 The definition cannot include a pattern guard.
 External functions cannot be overloaded.
 * External functions may return only zero or one values.
 * `<stdarg.h>`-compatible variadic C functions may be declared and called from Clay, but implementing C variadic functions is currently unsupported.
 * Clay exceptions cannot currently be propagated across an external boundary.
-A Clay exception that is unhandled in an external function will be passed to the `unhandledExceptionInExternal` [operator] function.
+A Clay exception that is unhandled in an external function will be passed to the `unhandledExceptionInExternal` [operator](#operator) function.
-* Clay types with nontrivial [value semantics] may not be passed by value to external functions.
+* Clay types with nontrivial [value semantics](#valuesemantics) may not be passed by value to external functions.
 They must be passed by pointer instead.

-Although they define a top-level name, external function names are not true [symbols].
-An external function's name instead evaluates directly to a value of the primitive `CCodePointer[[..InTypes], [..OutTypes]]` type representing the external's function pointer.
+Although they define a top-level name, external function names are not true [symbols](#symbols).
+An external function's name instead evaluates directly to a value of the primitive `CCodePointer[[..InTypes](#[intypes), [..OutTypes](#outtypes)]` type representing the external's function pointer.

 External functions cannot currently be called by the compile-time evaluator.

 #### <a name="externalattributes">External attributes</a>

-A parenthesized [multiple value expression] list may be provided after the `external` keyword in order to set attributes on the external function.
+A parenthesized [multiple value expression](#multiplevalueexpression) list may be provided after the `external` keyword in order to set attributes on the external function.
 A string value in the attribute list controls the function's external linkage name.

     // Example
     // Bypass crt1 and provide our own entry point